 Anti-inflammatory and healing properties

-Shea butter’s consistency and semisolid characteristics help your skin to absorb it when it melts at room temperature.
-The rich tree nut oils in shea butter can soak into your skin, creating a smooth and soft barrier that seals in moisture.
-This moisturizing effect can last several hours, unlike some other moisturizers that wear off after one hour or less.
+The rich tree-nut oils in shea butter can soak into your skin, creating a smooth and soft barrier that seals in moisture.
+This moisturizing effect can last several hours.

 To make your own mask, mix together:

 - 3 to 4 drops of grapeseed oil